schuhmaj/nasa-breakup-model-cpp/README.md

     ./breakupModel [yaml-file]

 where the yaml-file contains a Configuration.
+Examples for Configuration Files can be found in the folder example-config of this repository.

 ### Brief overview on the available options